michealedos/PROJECT-1/README.md

 ## Good Loan vs. Bad Loan KPIs
 To assess our lending performance, we will categorize loans as Good or Bad based on status criteria, Those under category loan status, "Fully Paid" and "Currrent" are "Good Loan" and while the "Charged off" Loan status regarded as Bad Loans".
 The Good loans are issued loans, that are fully paid and currently paying their installment on or before the end of term, while the bad loans referred to as charged off are those who owns certain amount yet to be paid.

-##  From the  dashboard Good loans shows profitablity comapred to that of Bad loans.
+From the  dashboard,  Good loans shows profitablity comapred to that of Bad loans.
 A funded amount of $370.2M was disbursed to 86.18% of Good loan appplicant, and payments recievied is $435.8M.
-WHile that of Bad loans leading to losses as a sum of $65.5M was funded to 13.82% of loan applicant and payments received $37.2M is decrease from the fund disbursed to loan applicant
+WHile that of Bad loans leading to losses as a sum of $65.5M was funded to 13.82% of loan applicant and payments received $37.2M is decrease from the fund disbursed to loan applicant.
-## Good Loan KPIs
-1. Total Loan Application (%) - from the data 86.18% of borrowers were under the criteria of 'Fully Paid' & 'Current'
-2. Total Funded Amount – Total funds of $370.2M was disbursed for loan applicaant
-3. Total Received Amount – Total payments received after loan were disbursed is $435.8M.
-## Bad Loan KPIs
-1. Total Loan Application % – 13.82% Of applicant are unable to pay their loan borrowed in due term.
-2. Total Funded Amount – funds disbursed for Bad Loans was a total amount of $65.5M .
-3. Total Received Amount – Total payments received from loan applicant under 'Bad Loans had a sum of $37.3M.,

 ## Loan Status Grid View
 A grid view report will categorize loans by status, providing insights into Total Applications, Funded Amount, Amount Received, MTD Metrics, Interest Rates, and DTI Ratios.
 This will support data-driven decisions and loan portfolio health assessment.
 - <a href="https://github.com/michealedos/PROJECT-1/blob/main/PROJECT-1.PNG"> PROJECT-1(Summary)</a>

-## OVERVIEW
-1. Monthly Trends by Issue Date : From the monthly trend , total